Skip to Content

 • Intend to get married within 90 days of your fiancé’s entry into the U.S.

-• Both be legally free to marry
+• Both are legally free to marry

 • Have met your fiancé in person within the last two years (there are exceptions for cases where meeting would violate long-established customs or create extreme hardship)